EVALUATING RECOVERY EFFECTIVENESS

 The PSEMP network is integral to effectiveness evaluations in Puget Sound

 The Puget Sound Partnership engages the Puget Sound Ecosystem Monitoring Program (PSEMP) and the larger recovery community to understand and share what’s working to restore and protect Puget Sound.
-Scientific studies to evaluate the effectiveness of recovery efforts are numerous and ongoing.
 Gathering this information and distilling results into recommendations relies on the network of experts supported by PSEMP.
-As a network, PSEMP is well-suited to quickly find relevant studies on topics of current interest.
+PSP effectiveness studies are motivated by the needs and interest of the PSEMP and larger recovery community.
 In addition, the broad participation in PSEMP provides a forum to vet the conclusions derived from multiple, individual studies before they are shared as recommendations.

 FOLLOW THE PUGET SOUND PARTNERSHIP